tzoug/ThingiZIP/README.md

 # ThingiZIP [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
-ThingiZIP is a web browser extension that makes it easy to download images and STL files from Thingiverse™.
-This extension creates a download button on the page when viewing a model on Thingiverse™ and an interactable popup in the toolbar of your browser.
+ThingiZIP is a web browser extension that makes it easy to download images and files from Thingiverse™.
+This extension creates a download button on the page when viewing a model on Thingiverse™ and an interactive popup in the toolbar of your browser.
 This project utilizes the Thingiverse™ API.
 Please note that if the Thingiverse™ API changes, the performance and/or functionality of this extension may be impacted.